 Taking responsibility and focusing on one's part is important.
 Becoming internally focused on the process instead of externally focused and blaming others is a crucial step to growth.
 In couple's work examining ones patterns and part in their cycle is necessary to bring change and deeper attachment.

-It's essential to be relational and interactive to provide grace, structure, interventions, feedback, empathy, insight, wisdom, education and truth.
+It's essential to be relational and inTerrictive to provide grace, structure, interventions, feedback, empathy, insight, wisdom, education and truth.

 The concept of splitting or how one might be divided within may need attention.
 Often we split off or compartmentalized certain aspects of ourselves that we believe are unacceptable or shaming.
 If there is not integration of these parts then symptoms can occur.
 Trauma in childhood can lead to this kind compartmentalization within.
 Also issues such as regulating drives, separation-individuation, autonomy, boundaries, distortions and misperceptions in thinking, bonding and connectedness and vulnerability are some important aspects to bring change.